Arnaud290/OC_P12/README.md

 ### 1 - Launch

-    1 - activation of the virtual environment in the home directory:

-        source env/bin/activate

-    2 - access to the softdesk directory:

-        cd /softdesk

-    3 - Launching the Django server
+    Launching the Django server

         ./manage.py runserver

+#TODO

-### 2 - Using the API
+### 2 - Using the CRM

-    In order to test this API, 4 fictitious users are registered with some projects, problems and comments in the "db.sqlite3" database made available in the repository:
+    In order to test this CRM, 5 fictitious users are registered with some projects, problems and comments in the "db.sqlite3" database made available in the repository:

-        - admin
+        - admin > admin user
-        - arnaud
+        -  >
         - eric
         - claude